ZedWangCS/cesar/README.md

 Property valuation is a key step in real estate decisions.

-In traditional real estate process, it is hard to estimate the value.
-Usually we use the transaction price of a similar real estate as reference.However, usually the features would not be exactly the same to the very property we want to value.As a result, the valutaion would not be accurate as we want.
-Moreover, you could not find out the safety information of the community in the listing or Google Map.
+In traditional real estate valuing process, it needs the buyers to do a lot of research on the previous transactions prices and current listing prices of similar properties to get an objective valuation of the price.
+This would takes a lot of effort, and for those who are not sure which area would they like to live in, it would be impossible to have a clear understanding of every potential areas they would live.
+Moreover, for those who don't know about the area, it would be diffcult time consuming to find out the safety level of the community as this information is neither mentioned in listing nor reviewed on Google Map.

 To solve these problem, we build CESAR, which can:
 - give users a data-based price reference
-- support filtering and comparison
-- suggest the details that users might ignore
+- suggest the safety level of the community
 - be integrated into larger workflows (search, audit, anomaly detection)

-This project demonstrates how such a tool can be delivered as a reliable API.
+With the 2 main functions of CESAR, User could find the real "hidden-gem"

 ---